 Brown portrays himself as a moderate who will defy his own party to foster bipartisan consensus.
 That is a sham.
 Brown votes with Democrats only when there is nothing at stake and his leadership gives him the OK to do so.

 A good example is the Ryan budget: When it was introduced, Brown waxed rhapsodic about Paul Ryan and his plan, although there was never any chance it would pass in the Senate.
-By the time it came up for a vote, a Democrat had captured a "safe" Republican congressional district in

 The one thing that Scott Brown seems to really know is what Massachusetts voters like to hear him say, so he pretends to be a bipartisan moderate conciliator.
 Don’t be fooled.
 There can be no doubt that if he is re-elected, Republicans will see this as an endorsement, and Brown will do everything he can to advance the full Romney-Ryan platform.